bylimei/bylimei.github.io/poetry/poem-CanWeSitandTalk.md

 Shall we start calculating, measuring, and numbering:\\
 Be practical, be rational, and be a good worker\\
 In this damn fucking world\\
-Where sharing an caring are becoming burdens, problems.
+Where sharing and caring are becoming burdens, problems.

 I do not ask for a dozen of roses;\\
 Why do you even deny my entry into your garden?\\